Nuravar/Open-Textbook-Notes/1. Algorithmic Thinking/Data Structures.md

 >Now lookups in our hash table take O(n) time in the worst case since we have to walk down a linked list!
 That is true, but the actual worst case scenario would be that *every* key would create a hash collision creating just a linked list.

 Collisions are rare enough that on average lookups in a hash table are O(1) time.
-That is the tradeoff for a hash table, you get fast lookups by key... except some lookups could be slow.
+That is the trade-off for a hash table, you get fast lookups by key... except some lookups could be slow.

 ---
 Citations: